austbot/thornScraper/README.md

 #Thorn Scraping Exam

+## Prerequisite
+Make sure you are on Node.js version 8.
+Use NVM if you want multiple versions of node installed https://github.com/creationix/nvm Node 8 is needed since it is the stable node and I use the es6 features of said version.

 ##Install
-Make sure you are on Node.js version 8.
-USe NVM if you want multiple versions fof node installed `npm install`
+`npm install`

 ## Run